 Minimum, Target and Maximum Bonus Amounts.
 Under the incentive bonus plan, 50% of Messrs.
-Barton, Wyll and Gammieri's annual bonus will be tied to corporate financial measures, with "threshold," "target" and "maximum" performance levels corresponding to the payout levels for the corporate component of each such executive officer's target annual bonus payout (with below threshold performance representing a 0% payout level for the applicable financial measure and maximum or greater performance representing a 200% payout level for the applicable financial measure).
+Barton, Wyll and Gammieri's annual bonus will be tied to corporate financial measures, with "threshold," "target" and "maximum" performance levels corresponding to the payout levels for the corporate component of each such executive officer's target annual bonus payout (with below threshold performance representing a 0% payout level for the applicable financial measure, target performance representing a 100% payout level for the applicable financial measure and maximum or greater performance representing a 200% payout level for the applicable financial measure).